Understanding What God Truly Wants From His People

 God makes it clear that external religion without internal transformation is

-remains resistant to His truth.
+heart remains resistant to His truth.

 What God truly